 For a healthy diet, it is recommended to limit added sugars to:

-- – Men: No more than 36 grams (9 teaspoons) per day
+- Men: No more than 36 grams (9 teaspoons) per day

-- – Women: No more than 25 grams (6 teaspoons) per day.
+- Women: No more than 25 grams (6 teaspoons) per day.

 Following the above guidelines can help reduce the risk of obesity, heart disease, and diabetes.

-Q. Which sugar is best for diabetics?
+Q. Which sugar is best for people with diabetes?

 Conclusion